bigscience-workshop/data_sourcing/sourcing_sprint/guide.md

 #### Name, ID, Homepage, Description

 First, provide a descriptive name for the resource.
-This should be a human-readable name such as e.g. **Le Monde newspaper**.
+This should be a human-readable name such as *Le Monde newspaper*.

 In the next box provide a short `snake_case` unique identifier for the resource, for example `le_monde_primary`.